awaiyuki/slime/README.md

 ## Features
 - SPH-based Simulation
 - Surface Extraction using Marching Cubes
-- Neighbour Search using Spatial Hashing
+- Neighbor Search using Spatial Hashing
 - Parallelized Using CUDA

 ## Clone with submodules